Links

 });

 We first wrap our async code in an anonymous async function.
-This allows us to catch errors and throw them to the console if enhancement fails but take note of the enhance call itself.
-We supply the container (in our case, it's a DIV with an ID of app as the host).
+This allows us to catch errors and throw them to the console if enhancement fails, but take note of the enhance call itself.
+We supply the host element (in our case, it's a DIV with an ID of app as the host).

-Above our enhance call, we register our main component, which is MyApp which is the initial component our application will render.
+Above our enhance call, we register our main component, MyApp, the initial component our application will render.

 Pay attention to what you are enhancing.
 Please make sure you are enhancing the container and not the component itself.
-It's an easy mistake to make that we have seen some developers get caught on.
+It's an easy mistake, and we have seen some developers get caught on.

 This approach will work for existing applications as well.
 Say you have a WordPress website and want to create an Aurelia application on a specific page.
-You could create a container and then pass the element to host on the enhance call to do so.
+You could create a container and pass the element to the host on the enhance call.

 Enhancing on the fly within components

-While using the enhance During registration, the enhance API is convenient for situations where you want to control how an Aurelia application is enhanced.
-There are times when you want to enhance HTML from within components programmatically.
+While using the enhance during registration, the enhance API is convenient for situations where you want to control how an Aurelia application is enhanced.
+There are times when you want to enhance HTML programmatically from within components.
 This may be HTML loaded from the server or elements created on the fly.

-In the following example, we query our markup for an element called item-list and insert some Aurelia-specific markup into it (a repeater).
+In the following example, we query our markup for an item-list element and insert some Aurelia-specific markup into it (a repeater).

 export class MyApp {